 Durham Cathedral

-Durham Cathedral, River Wear
+Durham Cathedral and the River Wear

 Durham Cathedral’s official name is ‘the Cathedral Church of Christ, Blessed Mary the Virgin and St Cuthbert of Durham’.
 It is the home of the shrine of St Cuthbert and burial place of the Venerable (aka ‘Venomous’) Bede.
 The cathedral, along with Durham Castle, occupies a rocky promontory high above the river Wear – originally an excellent defensive position, now dramatic and picturesque.
 It was founded in 1093 and the outstanding architectural feature (probably) are the massive, soaring, Romanesque/Norman arches in the nave.
 There’s a wonderful simplicity about Durham Cathedral.